 1. Sweetening Agents

-Sweetening agents are substances added to pharmaceutical preparations to improve their taste by providing a sweet flavor.
-They are particularly important in pediatric formulations and liquid medicines.
+Sweetening agents are substances added to pharmaceutical preparations to improve taste by providing a sweet flavor.
+They are especially important in pediatric formulations and liquid medicines.

 A. Natural Sweeteners

-- Sucrose (Sugar): The most widely used sweetener.
-It is pleasant in taste and acts as a preservative at high concentrations.
+- Sucrose (sugar): The most widely used sweetener.
+Pleasant in taste and acts as a preservative at high concentrations.
 Used in syrups and elixirs.

-- Fructose: Sweeter than sucrose, found naturally in fruits.
-Suitable for diabetic formulations as it has a lower glycemic index.
+- Fructose: Sweeter than sucrose and found naturally in fruits.
+Suitable for diabetic formulations due to a lower glycemic index.

 - Honey: A natural sweetener used in cough syrups and pediatric preparations.
 Has mild antimicrobial properties.